 SLING NEWS SURVEY

-Should Tyler Robinson receive the death penalty if he is convicted of murdering Charlie Kirk?
+Should Tyler Robinson receive the death penalty if convicted of murdering Charlie Kirk?

 Random Sample: 30 California College Students (UCLA, Stanford, UC Merced, UC Berkeley)